tszhong0411/honghong.me/CONTRIBUTING.md

 pnpm install
 ```

-5. Run libSQL using Docker (or your preferred method):
+5. Run PostgreSQL using Docker (or your preferred method):

 ```bash
 docker compose up